fercho-0109/DeepLearning-TrashClassification/README.md

 4. plastic
 5. trash
 # Simulations
-Here we can see how the Loss and Acurrancy evolve over the training
+Here we can see how the Loss and Acurrancy evolving over the training
 ![image](https://github.com/fercho-0109/TrashClassification/assets/40362695/108315d5-2530-4901-8cbc-e5fdcac16e32)
 Here we can see the confusion matrix.
 ![image](https://github.com/fercho-0109/TrashClassification/assets/40362695/9baa06aa-6d9f-4d15-83a1-c20e5b18e5cb)